4. How do prescription flu medications work?

-Antibiotics will not help treat the flu.
+Antibiotics will not help treat the flu or a cold.
 Antibiotics kill bacteria, but they do not kill any viruses, including viruses that cause the flu or colds.

 However, the flu can weaken the immune system and open the door for bacterial infections.
 If your flu starts to get better and then gets worse, you may have a bacterial infection.
 See a doctor right away.
 Antibiotic treatment may be necessary.

 If your symptoms are severe or aren't getting better after a week or if you have fever for more than 3 days, see a doctor.
 Also call a doctor right away if you have any chronic medical conditions and are exposed to the flu or develop any of the symptoms.
 Moreover, if an infant or young child has a fever or develops symptoms of the flu, get medical help.

 These symptoms are signs that flu may have developed into something serious like pneumonia.
 See a doctor right away if you have any of these symptoms:

 - Vomiting or inability to keep fluids down

 7. Why are people so concerned about the flu?

 Because the flu virus can infect the lungs, it can cause a serious infection like pneumonia.
 And that's what worries people.
 If the flu develops into pneumonia, it may require hospitalization and can even lead to death.
 People with weak immune systems -- the elderly, pregnant women, infants, and people with chronic health problems -- are at highest risk of flu complications such as pneumonia.